How Often Should You Schedule CCTV Drain Inspections?

 How often do CCTV drainage inspections take place?

-How long will a CCTV drain inspection last?
+How long will an CCTV drain inspection take?

 Additional Information